Same-sex marriage in Spain: Residency issues

+Royal same-sex weddings

+In October and November 2021, several European governments, including those of Belgium, Luxembourg, the Netherlands, Norway and Sweden, confirmed that members of their respective royal families may marry partners of the same sex without having to forfeit the crown, or lose their royal titles and privileges or their place in the line of succession.
+The Spanish Government has not commented on the matter.
+In August 2008, Doña Luisa Isabel Álvarez de Toledo, 21st Duchess of Medina Sidonia and three-time Grandee of Spain (branded the Red Duchess for her socialist activism) became the highest ranking Spanish noble to marry in an articulo mortis (deathbed) wedding to longtime companion Liliana Maria Dahlmann, now the Dowager Duchess of Medina Sidonia by right of her late wife.

+In a 2008 biography, Queen Sofía of Spain revealed that she preferred the term "civil union" to "marriage" for committed same-sex relationships.
+This and other alleged comments by the Queen opened the Spanish monarchy to rare criticism in 2008, with the Zarzuela Palace issuing an apology on behalf of the Queen for the "inexact" quotes attributed to her.
+Antonio Poveda, the president of FELGT, said his organization accepted the Queen's apology, but added that there remains ill feelings by the LGBT community towards the Queen over the comments.
+King Juan Carlos, known to be far more liberal than his wife, was reportedly incensed by the biography, with reporters stating the King would fire palace officials who allegedly approved official royal endorsement of the book.

 Marriage statistics

-According to the Spanish National Statistics Institute (INE), 75,301 same-sex marriages had taken place up to the end of 2023.
+According to the Spanish National Statistics Institute (INE), 82,637 same-sex marriages had taken place up to the end of 2024.
 Figures for 2020 are much lower than previous years because of the restrictions in place due to the COVID-19 pandemic.

 In 2018, most same-sex marriages were performed in Catalonia at 987, followed by Madrid at 956, Andalusia at 774, Valencia at 589, the Canary Islands at 333, the Balearic Islands at 194, the Basque Country at 191, Murcia at 145, Castilla-La Mancha at 135, Galicia at 124, Castile and León at 92, Aragon at 68, Extremadura at 66, Asturias and Navarre at 50 each, Cantabria at 41, La Rioja at 24, Melilla at 7 and Ceuta at 2.
 Another 42 were performed abroad in Spanish consulates.